 SE Regional Resource Ctr – 210 Ferry Way, Suite 200, Juneau, AK 99801, 907-586-5718

-You only can sit for the GED exam if you’re not already holding a secondary education degree and when you are not signed up for school, and if you’re at least 18 years of age (for 16 & 17-year-olds there are further strict requirements).
-If you would like to obtain your GED diploma make sure you get well prepared.
+You can only sit for the GED exam if you’re not already holding a secondary education degree, when you are not signed up for school, and if you’re at least 16 years of age.

 Take online classes and/or find a GED prep facility near you by using the above listing.
 Registration is done online.
 Go to GED.com and create your account at the portal MyGED.